xtuml/bridgepoint/doc-bridgepoint/notes/9571_oal_xtext_editor/9571_oal_xtext_editor_ant.md

 ### 6. Work Required

-6.1 Extend action file persistence mechanism to persist OAL action bodies as text.
+6.1 Extend action file persistence mechanism to persist OAL action bodies as text (B1, B2, B3, B4, AE7, MB1).
-6.2 Implement mechanism to parse signatures from `.oal` files and populate instances of the structural signatures
+6.2 Implement mechanism to parse signatures from `.oal` files and populate instances of the structural signatures (SB1, MB2, MB3, MB4, SE1, SE2, SE3,
+SE4).
-6.3 Introduce type reference to the meta-model and integrate with 6.2
+6.2.1 Introduce type reference to the meta-model and integrate with 6.2.
+6.3 Implement an OAL multi-body editor to operate on the `.oal` files (AE1, AE2, AE5, AE6).
-6.4 Experiment with extending the current OAL grammar for an editor containing multiple bodies
+6.3.1 Experiment with extending the current OAL grammar for an editor containing multiple bodies
-6.5 Experiment with introducing a new OAL editor using the Xtext grammar created in [[2.12]](#2.12)
+6.3.2 Experiment with introducing a new OAL editor using the Xtext grammar created in [[2.12]](#2.12)
-6.6 Choose a design from the results of 6.4 and 6.5 and implement the chosen design
+6.3.3 Choose a design from the results of 6.3.1 and 6.3.2 and implement the chosen design
-6.7 Derive tests from each of the requirements for phase one
-6.8 Ensure each test created in 6.7 passes
+6.4 Validate the work completed and issue promotion

 ### 7. Acceptance Test